Cortland (apple): Characteristics

 After the many attributes of McIntosh were discovered, plant breeders began crossing it with other varieties to enhance its traits.
 One of the earliest was the Cortland.
 The Cortland is capable of high yield in cold climates.
 It ripens in early October.
 It is harvested after the Gala and McIntosh, and at about the same time as the Honeycrisp.

-The Cortland apple is flattened and irregular apple.
+The Cortland apple is a flattened and irregular apple.
 Its skin is greenish yellow and deep red.
 Compared to the McIntosh, the Cortland is a sweet apple.
 It has white and juicy flesh, with a somewhat coarse texture.
 Cortland is a soft apple, but not as soft as McIntosh.
 Cortland is resistant to browning and is therefore suitable for fruit salads and charcuterie boards.
-It could also be used to make apple pie; in this capacity, the Cortland, a relatively sweet apple, can be used together with the McIntosh, which is more tart.
+It could also be used to make the filling for apple pie; in this capacity, the Cortland, a relatively sweet apple, can be used together with the McIntosh, which is more tart.
 Apple sauce made with the Cortland has a pink tinge.
 Using the Cortland with a sweeter variety, such the Honeygold or Mutsu, could enhance the flavor.

 Cultivation

 In the United States, the Cortland is most commonly grown in New York, which is responsible for four fifths of total Cortland production in the country.
 It was a key variety in Vermont until the end of the twentieth century, when a tougher level of competition forced farmers to switch to more profitable varieties, such as the Honeycrisp, as well as new business models, notably pick-your-own orchards.

 In Nova Scotia, Canada, during the late 2000s, apple orchardists replaced the McIntosh and Cortland with newer varieties that brought multiple times more money per bin, namely the Ambrosia, Gala, and especially the Honeycrisp.
 As of the mid-2020s, most of Canada's Cortland apples are harvested in Quebec and Ontario.
+During that time, it was one of the dominant varieties in Quebec.

 The Cortland remains one of the top ten apple varieties in Canada, as of the mid-2020s.